eventuate-platform/eventuate-tram-spring-wolf-support/.junie/guidelines.md

 - `eventuate-tram-springwolf-support-sagas`: Saga pattern support
 - `eventuate-tram-springwolf-starter`: Spring Boot starter for easy integration

+Dependency versions are specified in `gradle.properties`.
+The `version` property must be on the last line.

 ## Build and Run Instructions
 1. Build the project:
    ```bash